AlbertWarner/Laravel-Blogger/README.md

 From the projects root folder run composer dump-autoload

-Compile the front end assets with npm steps or yarn steps.
+Compile the front end assets with npm steps.

 Using NPM: